 By Caroline Dobuzinskis and Mallory Mpare

-Caroline Dobuzinskis is the Communications Manager with the Institute for Women’s Policy Research.
-Mallory Mpare is IWPR’s Communications Assistant.
+Caroline Dobuzinskis is the Communications Manager at the Institute for Women’s Policy Research.
+Mallory Mpare is Communications Assistant at IWPR.

 To view more of IWPR’s research, visit IWPR.org